-Magnesium Glycinate chelate is about $15 for a 2-month supply.
-So figure around $8 per month for magnesium.
+Magnesium Bisglycinate chelate is about $19 for a 2-month supply.
+So figure around $9 per month for magnesium.

-L-Tryptophan as TrypoPure is about $18 for a 3-month supply.
-So it works out to about $6 per month.
+L-Tryptophan as TryptoPure® is about $25 for a 3-month supply.
+So it works out to about $8 per month.

-So my total sleep supplement budget before finding Performance Lab Sleep worked out to around $46 per month.
+So my total sleep supplement budget using 3 separate supplements before finding Performance Lab Sleep worked out to around $32 per month.

 Pros & Cons of Performance Lab Sleep

-Opti Nutra has taken an extra step to include Plantcaps® instead of regular vegetarian capsules in their sleep stack.
+Performance Lab® has taken an extra step to include NutriCaps® instead of regular vegetarian capsules in their sleep stack.
 These vegan caps are made from tapioca.
 And are infused with Prebiotics for better digestion and bioavailability of the nootropics in this sleep supplement.